olimiemma/olimiemma/README.md

 ## Emmanuel Olimi Kasigazi - Data Analyst / LLM enginer

-**Hi!** I've been a Designer since 2007, a software engineer since 2010, a Data scientist since 2021 and podcast host at MIT since 2023.
+**Hi!** I've been a Designer since 2007, a software engineer since 2010, a Data scientist since 2021 and podcast host with Massachusetts Institute of Technology's OCW a since 2022 and Yeshiva University's Katz Shcool in Manhattan since 2025.
 Lets work:).

 * **PS: Daily Driver OS:** Linux Mint Cinnamon (preferred)